adaptech-cz/Tesseract4Android/README.md

    Note for paths on Windows you must use `\` to escape some special characters, as in example above.

- - Call `gradlew tesseract4android:assembleRelease` from command line.
+ - Call `gradlew tesseract4android:assembleRelease` from command line (to get AAR).
+ - Or call `gradlew tesseract4android:publishToMavenLocal` from command line (to publish AAR).

 ## License